paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 provinces in Spain reported non-significant associations between population density and infection rates in the early days of the first wave of COVID-19, and negative significant associations in the later part of the first lockdown.
-Similarly, (2020) found zero or negative associations between population density and infection numbers/deaths by country.
+Similarly, Skórka et al. (2020) found zero or negative associations between population density and infection numbers/deaths by country.
 Fielding-Miller et al. (2020) contrast their finding about rural counties with a negative relationship between COVID-19 deaths and population density in urban counties in the US.
 For their part, in their investigation of doubling time, White and Hébert-Dufresne (2020) identified a negative and significant correlation between population density and doubling time in US states.
-Likewise, (2021) found a small negative (and significant) association between population density and COVID-19 morbidity in districts in Tehran.
-Finally, two of the most complete studies in the US (by Hamidi et al. 2020; and 2020) used an extensive set of controls to find negative and significant correlations between density and COVID-19 cases and fatalities at the level of counties in the US.
+Likewise, Khavarian-Garmsir, Sharifi, and Moradpour (2021) found a small negative (and significant) association between population density and COVID-19 morbidity in districts in Tehran.
+Finally, two of the most complete studies in the US, by Hamidi, Ewing, and Sabouri (2020) and Hamidi, Sabouri, and Ewing (2020), used an extensive set of controls to find negative and significant correlations between density and COVID-19 cases and fatalities at the level of counties in the US.

 As can be seen, these studies are implemented at different scales in different regions of the world.
 They also use a range of techniques,